ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 Any device with Bluetooth scanning capabilities in proximity to a location tracking tag can receive Bluetooth advertisement packets.
 If an attacker is able to link an identifier in an advertisement packet to a particular tag, they may be able to use this information to track the tag over time, and by proxy the victim or other individual, without their consent.

 The impact of remote advertisement monitoring is moderate, as tracking generally compromises privacy but, in many cases, prolonged observation primarily reveals the location of the object rather than of the person.
 The likelihood is high, as attackers can execute this using off-the-shelf Bluetooth scanning tools or smartphone apps with minimal technical knowledge.
-As a result, this is classified as a high-risk attack.
+As a result, this is classified as a medium risk attack.
 This attack can be partially mitigated by rotating tracking identifiers.

 Tracking tags typically rotate any identifiers associated with the tag, with the interval depending on context: when near the owner's device, identifiers rotate frequently (every 15–30 minutes), while in a separated state, rotation may occur only once every 24 hours (see {{!I-D.detecting-unwanted-location-trackers}}).
 Beck et al. have [demonstrated](https://eprint.iacr.org/2023/1332.pdf) a technological solution that employs secret sharing and error correction coding that would reduce this to 60 seconds.
 However, work must investigate how robust this scheme is to the presence of multiple tags (see {{deploying-multiple-tags}}).